MCP

 • controller_update: copy-paste summary for a human controller.

-• next_action: a single concrete step your runtime can execute.
+• next_action: a single concrete step your runtime can execute next.

 • session_score: a numeric score for tracking outcomes over time.